The EU Regulates Medical Laboratories – Are Laboratory Developed Tests Still Allowed?

 3. The health institution justifies in its documentation that the target patient group's specific needs cannot be met, or cannot be met at the appropriate level of performance by an equivalent device available on the market.

-• This is possibly the most significant new requirement because LDTs for which there is an equivalent device on the market no longer have a right to exist.
+• This is possibly the most significant new requirement because LDTs for which there is an equivalent CE-IVD device on the market no longer have a right to exist.

 The Johner Institut supports medical laboratories in the implementation of all IVDR requirements.
 Contact us if you have any questions.